liuyunplus/yun-blog-builder/post/Implementation of a regular expression engine/index.md

 ##### 6.1 Minimal NFA Construction

-Assuming $r_1=\epsilon$ and $r_2=a$, the NFA representing $r_1$ is shown on the left side of the following diagram, while the NFA representing $r_2$ is shown on the right side.
-Here, the empty string $\epsilon$ and the single character $a$ are both minimal regular expressions, so there is no need for further recursion.
+Assuming r<sub>1</sub> = ε and r<sub>2</sub> = a, the NFA representing r<sub>1</sub> is shown on the left side of the following diagram, while the NFA representing r<sub>2</sub> is shown on the right side.
+Here, the empty string ε and the single character 'a' are both minimal regular expressions, so there is no need for further recursion.
 The rules for constructing an NFA using them are as follows: create a new start state i and an accept state f, and connect these two states directly.
-The label can be either the empty string $\epsilon$ or a single character.
+The label can be either the empty string ε or a single character.
 The resulting NFA has only one state transition.

 ![](./image/thompson-0.svg)